The statics speak for themselves:

 - 82% of consumers trust a company more if they are involved with social media (Forbes)

-- 52% of travellers use social media to plan a trip (Eye for Travel)
+- 52% of travelers use social media to plan a trip (Eye for Travel)

-More importantly, the first encounter a potential customer has with your tourism business is not usually intentional, but rather occurs while they are browsing friends’ holiday pics on Facebook/Instagram, day-dreaming on Pinterest or reading travel reviews.
+More importantly, the first encounter a potential customer has with your tourism business is not usually intentional, but rather occurs while they are browsing friends’ holiday pics on Facebook/Instagram, day-dreaming on Pinterest or reading travel reviews on TripAdvisor.

 Sometimes all it takes is just one good piece of quality tourism content to instantly catapult your business in front of a regional, state, national and even a global stage of millions.